Creating content as a business owner can be tiring.

 You must allot some time and energy to create captivating graphics and take images.

-And sometimes, you just need to focus on the "business" side of your eCommerce brand.
+And sometimes, you just need to focus on your eCommerce brand's "business" side.

 But what if your customers can create the content for you?

 They purchase your products, take photos or videos of them, and upload them on their social media accounts. 😉

 But there are still other ways to get user-generated content, and you must stay tuned!

 - 7 brands that are killing it with their eCommerce UGC game

 UGC or user-generated content is content created by users.